Do you need help finding a way to balance your important relationships and self care needs?

 Do you ignore your own needs in order to avoid confrontation?

-Do you want to learn how to become more assertive and take better care of yourself while still maintaining close connections to the people you care about?
+Therapy can help you learn how to become more assertive and take better care of yourself while maintaining close connections to the people you care about.

 As human beings, we are naturally social creatures and we crave connection.